Understanding Credit Utilization Ratio

-This isn’t the most important piece of the puzzle, but it does matter.
-It essentially zeroes in on the diversity of your open accounts—from credit cards to mortgages to everything else.
+This may not be the most important piece of the puzzle, but it does still matter.
+It essentially zeroes in on the diversity of your open accounts—from credit cards to mortgages, and everything else.

-Using a new credit card to boost your available spending power could help lower your credit utilization ratio relatively quickly—assuming you don’t use that card to fall into a new debt cycle.
-According to Richardson, discipline is paramount, otherwise, you’ll be stuck with more debt and a potentially higher credit utilization ratio.
+- More available credit, which should help lower your credit utilization ratio relatively quickly—assuming you don’t use that card to fall into a new debt cycle.

 How to lower your credit utilization

 Increase your total available credit.
-To lower your credit utilization ratio, boosting your total credit limit while keeping your balances low is one option… But you don’t necessarily have to open a new credit card to do it.
+“Adding available credit can lower your utilization and can be easier than paying down balances,” said Schulz.
+But you don’t necessarily need to open a new credit card to do this.
 One handy alternative is to simply reach out to your current credit card companies and request a limit increase on your existing accounts.

 While increasing your credit limit can help get the job done, the only downside is that it may result in a hard inquiry on your credit file.
-Again, a single inquiry is no big deal, but multiple inquiries can indeed drag your score down.
+Again, a single inquiry is generally no big deal, but multiple inquiries could drag your score down.